2013 Formula One World Championship

 Sebastian Vettel won his fourth consecutive and final Championship with Red Bull Racing.

-Fernando Alonso (pictured in 2011) finished runner-up, driving for Ferrari.
+Two-time Champion Fernando Alonso (pictured in 2011) finished runner-up, driving for Ferrari.

 Vettel's teammate Mark Webber finished third, in his final season in Formula One.

 Red Bull Racing won their fourth consecutive Constructors' Championship with the Red Bull RB9.

 Mercedes finished second in the Constructors' Championship with the Mercedes F1 W04.

 Ferrari finished third in the Constructors' Championship with the Ferrari F138.

 The 2013 FIA Formula One World Championship was the 67th season of FIA Formula One motor racing.
 It featured the 64th FIA Formula One World Championship, a motor racing series for Formula One cars, recognised by the Fédération Internationale de l'Automobile (FIA) – the governing body of motorsport – as the highest class of competition for open-wheel racing cars.
 Eleven teams and twenty-three drivers contested the nineteen Grands Prix that made up the calendar for the 2013 season, with the winning driver being crowned the World Drivers' Champion and the winning team the World Constructors' Champions.
 The season started in Australia on 17 March 2013 and ended in Brazil on 24 November 2013.